« Wireless security - don't get caught out | A few tips to improve SEO »

-Many of the start-ups we work with have, at one time or another, taken work out to a development consultancy, web shop, off-shore developer, or creative agency.
-Coming from a consultancy background ourselves (but no longer being one) it's interesting to see how engineering, media and web consultancies fail time and again to serve the needs of early-stage companies.
+Many of the start-ups I work with have, at one time or another, taken work out to a development consultancy, web shop, off-shore developer, or creative agency.
+Coming from a consultancy background myself (but no longer being one) it's interesting to see how engineering, media and web consultancies fail time and again to serve the needs of early-stage companies.

 It wouldn't be fair to say that these are all failures of the consultancies themselves: several are not strictly the fault of the third party, but rather that many founders are ill-equipped to engage with them.
 Taking on development resource, be it through another company or directly, is difficult, and it takes a certain set of skills to manage this.
 Agencies will rarely throw their hands up and warn you.

-If we take a sample of the thirty or so entrepreneurs we've talked with over the last six weeks, very few are happy with their development partners.
+If I take a sample of the thirty or so entrepreneurs I've talked with over the last six weeks, very few are happy with their development partners.
 Of those who are relatively happy, most are still engaged with them and still awaiting the launch of their project.
 Signs of Stockholm syndrome are common.
-From what we've seen, there are six main areas of failure.
+From what I've seen, there are six main areas of failure.

 Compliance & security

-One of our clients had outsourced some work to Pakistan, and whilst looking at the (publicly accessible) development servers of that company, we found we had full access to a variety of highly confidential documentation from their other clients, not to mention a full, unencrypted database backup which provided details of all of a UK retail business' customers.
+One of my clients had outsourced some work to Pakistan, and whilst looking at the (publicly accessible) development servers of that company, I found I had full access to a variety of highly confidential documentation from their other clients, not to mention a full, unencrypted database backup which provided details of all of a UK retail business' customers.

 Serious security failures like this are uncommon, but failure to comply with relevant legislation is surprisingly prevalent.
 Even if the third party had secured their servers, the fact that they were storing complete sets of user data outside the EU sets them in breach of the Data Protection Act, and their storage of customer billing details breaches PCI-DSS (payment card industry) regulation.
 The customer's site was itself in breach of the Companies Act.